Have you seen an offer for $15 for 3 bottles offer from Firstleaf wine club? You're wondering if it's too good to be true, aren't you?

 We were able to verify all of Firstleaf's claims regarding their wines.
 The bulk of the claims are regarding the Hawthorne Grove Winery 2015 Pinot Noir from Monterey County, California.
 Real people at Cellar Tracker and Vivino didn’t agree with the competitions’ awards for this wine.
 Also, Penrose Hill (Firstleaf's parent company) submitted the wines to the competitions.

 Now, who DO we trust to pick out "award-winning" wine?
 If that’s what matters to you, try this list:

 About the Firstleaf Introductory Offer

 Now, let’s finally circle back to the detail that brought you here in the first place — can Firstleaf's $5 bottles of wine be both good and representative of their regular wine club shipments?
-Maybe, but their regular prices are $13/bottle and we know there are great wine clubs with introductory offers in that price range ($13-15 per bottle).
+Maybe, but their regular prices are almost $15/bottle and we know there are great wine clubs with introductory offers in that price range ($13-15 per bottle).

 We also recommend these similarly-priced wine clubs that don’t have a heavily-discounted introductory offer.

 - 90+ Wine Club from Wired For Wine ® — An International selection of 12 bottles for $14.16 per bottle, delivered quarterly.
 All wines are rated 90 points are better by good wine critics (not ones that take money for ratings).

 - Case Club from The California Wine Club — A mostly-California selection of 12 bottles for $14.42 per bottle, delivered monthly, every other month, or quarterly.